2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ### General

 In the General Settings tab, store owners set their branding and payment defaults.
 At the initial setup of the store, a store name was given; this will be reflected in the General settings under Store Name.
-Here the store owner can also set their website to match branding and a Store ID for the Administrator to recognize in the database.
+Here, the store owner can also set their website to match branding and a Store ID for the Administrator to recognize in the database.

 #### Branding

-As BTCPay Server is FOSS, a store owner can do custom branding to match his store.
+As BTCPay Server is FOSS, a store owner can do custom branding to match their store.
 Set the brand color, store your brand’s logos, and add custom CSS for public/customer-facing pages (Invoices, Payment Requests, Pull payments)

 #### Payment

-In the payments settings, store owners get to set their store default currency (either in Bitcoin or in any fiat currency).
+In the payments settings, store owners can set their store's default currency (either Bitcoin or any fiat currency).

 #### Allow anyone to create invoices

 This setting is meant for developers or builders on top of BTCPay Server.
-With this setting switched on for your store, it enables the outside world to create invoices on your BTCPay Server instance.
+With this setting enabled for your store, it allows the outside world to create invoices on your BTCPay Server instance.

 #### Add additional Fee (network fee) to invoices

-A feature within BTCPay to protect merchants from dust attacks or clients to drive a high cost in fees later on when the merchant needs to move much bitcoin at once.
+A feature within BTCPay to protect merchants from dust attacks or clients from incurring a high cost in fees later on when the merchant needs to move a large amount of bitcoin at once.
 For example, the customer created an invoice for 20$ and paid it partially, paying 1$ 20 times until the invoice was fully paid.
-The merchant now has a larger transaction, increasing the mining cost in case the merchant decides to move those funds later.
+The merchant now has a larger transaction, which increases the mining cost if the merchant decides to move those funds later.
 By default, BTCPay applies an additional network cost to the total invoice amount to cover that expense for the merchant when the invoice is paid in multiple transactions.
 BTCPay offers several options to customize this protection feature.
 You can apply a network fee:

 - Only if the customer makes more than one payment for the invoice (In the above example, if the customer created an invoice for 20\$ and paid 1\$, the total invoice due is now 19\$ + the network fee.
 The network fee is applied after the first payment)
 - On every payment (including the first payment, in our example, the total will be 20\$ + network fee right away, even on the first payment)